brianglass/anastasis/files/26_september.md

 The reading is from the 1st Epistle General of John.
 <span style="color:red">(4,20-21; 5,1-5)</span>**

-Beloved, anyone who says, Â‘I love God,Â’ and hates their brother, is a liar; for one who does not love the brother whom they have seen, how can they love God whom they have not seen?
+Beloved, anyone who says, ‘I love God,’ and hates their brother, is a liar; for one who does not love the brother whom they have seen, how can they love God whom they have not seen?
 And this commandment we have from him: that one who loves God must love their brother also.
 Everyone who believes that Jesus is the Christ has been born of God, and everyone who loves the one who has begotten loves also the one who has been begotten of him.
 By this we know that we love the children of God, when we love God and keep his commandments.
-For this is the love of God, that we keep his comÂ­mandments.
-And his commandÂ­ments are not heavy.
+For this is the love of God, that we keep his com­mandments.
+And his command­ments are not heavy.
 Because everything that has been born of God conquers the world.
 And this is the victory that has conquered the world, our faith.
 Who is the one who conquers the world, if not the one who believes that Jesus is the Son of God?

 <span style="color:red">At the Liti, Idiomel stichera.
 Tone 1.
 By Germanos.**</span>